NixOS/nix.dev/maintainers/README.md

 In order of priority, team members collaborate to:

+1. Maintain and develop [documentation infrastructure]
-1. Establish and maintain guidelines for contributing to documentation in the Nix ecosystem
+2. Establish and maintain guidelines for contributing to documentation in the Nix ecosystem
-1. Extend and curate [nix.dev] as the central learning resource
-1. Review and merge [Nix pull requests], [Nixpkgs pull requests], and [NixOS pull requests] concerning documentation
+3. Review and merge [Nix pull requests], [Nixpkgs pull requests], and [NixOS pull requests] concerning documentation
-1. Keep track of [Nix issues], [Nixpkgs issues], and [NixOS issues] concerning documentation
+4. Keep track of [Nix issues], [Nixpkgs issues], and [NixOS issues] concerning documentation
-1. Maintain and develop documentation infrastructure
-1. Monitor the [*Documentation* Discourse category]
+5. Monitor the [*Documentation* Discourse category]
-1. Monitor the [*Nix\* Documentation* Matrix room]
+6. Monitor the [*Nix\* Documentation* Matrix room]

 [nix.dev]: https://nix.dev
 [Nix pull requests]: https://github.com/NixOS/nix/pulls?q=is%3Aopen+is%3Apr+label%3Adocumentation